William Whitehead (poet)

-William Whitehead (baptized 12 February 1715 – 14 April 1785) was an English poet and playwright.
-He became Poet Laureate in December 1757 after Thomas Gray declined the position.
+William Whitehead (1715 – 14 April 1785) was an English poet and playwright who served as Poet Laureate of Great Britain from 1757 to 1785.

 Life

 The son of a baker, Whitehead was born in Cambridge and through the patronage of Henry Bromley, afterwards Baron Montfort, was admitted to Winchester College aged fourteen.

 He entered Clare College, Cambridge on a Pyke scholarship in 1735, and became a fellow in 1742 (resigning this in 1746), and admitted Master of Arts in 1743.
 At Cambridge, Whitehead published an epistle On the Danger of writing Verse and some other poems, notably a heroic epistle, Ann Boleyn to Henry the Eighth (1743), and a didactic Essay on Ridicule, also (1743).

 In 1745 Whitehead became the tutor of George Villiers, Viscount Villiers, son of William Villiers, 3rd Earl of Jersey, and took up his residence in London.
 There he produced two tragedies: The Roman Father and Creusa, Queen of Athens.
 The plots of these tragedies are based the Horace (1640) of Pierre Corneille, and the Ion (c.
 414–412 BC) of Euripides.
 He accompanied Lord Villiers and George Harcourt, Viscount Nuneham, son of Simon Harcourt, 1st Earl Harcourt on their Grand Tour between 1754 and 1756.

 After Thomas Gray refused the Poet Laureateship, it was passed to Whitehead, who was more acceptable at court as he had been the travelling tutor of George Harcourt, Viscount Nuneham, son of Simon Harcourt, 1st Earl Harcourt, who was Governor to the Prince of Wales (later George III).

 He was appointed Register and Secretary of the Knights Companions of the Most Honourable Order of the Bath.

 He died at home in Charles Street, London on 14 April 1785 and is buried in South Audley Street Chapel.